 1) Ideally, most of your questions should be in two columns – Good Shot & Well Left.
 If this is the case, then you are safe and probably have a good score in the section.

-2) If there are questions in the middle four columns then we have work to do.
+2) If there are questions in the other columns then we have work to do.
 Identify the cause and work as per the suggestion given above.

 3) If you have a large number of questions in Missed Opportunity, Risky Shot & Double Negative then your question selection is atrocious.
 You are trying to solve the difficult (for you) questions in the test and in the process missing out on the easy questions (Missed Opportunity).